Ninetalesgh/dndcampaign/vault/database/oneshots/tree.md

 ### Bonus Actions
 ![\|25](https://bg3.wiki/w/images/c/c9/Bonus_Action_Icon.png) **Feats and Spells**:
-  - **Balm of the Summer Court.** You are a font of energy that offers respite from injuries.
-You have a pool of fey energy represented by a number of d6s equal to your druid level.
-As a bonus action, you can choose one creature you can see within 120 feet of you and spend a number of those dice equal to half your druid level or less.
-Roll the spent dice and add them together.
-The target regains a number of hit points equal to the total.
+  - **Balm of the Summer Court.** Choose one creature you can see within range 24 *(36m)* of you and spend a number of charges equal to half your druid level or less.
+The target regains a number of HP equal to a d6 per charge spent.
 The target also gains 1 temporary hit point per die spent. *(5 Charges - Regain all after Long Rest)*

 ### Reactions
 ![\|25](https://bg3.wiki/w/images/c/c1/Reaction_Icon.png) **Default Reactions**: